QAnon: Republican individuals and organizations

+In April 2024, the Washington Post published an article saying that since 2021 QAnon had "mostly evaporated" after Q stopped posting new messages, but that the movement and its worldview had "largely been folded into the broader Republican Party".

 Donald Trump

-According to Media Matters for America, as of August 20, 2020, Trump had amplified QAnon messaging at least 216 times by retweeting or mentioning 129 QAnon-affiliated Twitter accounts, sometimes multiple times a day.
+According to Media Matters for America, as of August 2020, Trump had amplified QAnon messaging at least 216 times by retweeting or mentioning 129 QAnon-affiliated Twitter accounts, sometimes multiple times a day.
 QAnon followers came to refer to Trump as "Q+".
 On August 24, 2018, Trump hosted Michael William "Lionel" Lebron, a leading QAnon promoter, in the Oval Office for a photo op.
 Shortly after Christmas 2019, Trump retweeted over a dozen QAnon followers.

 On August 19, 2020, Trump was asked about QAnon during a press conference; he replied: "I don't know much about the movement, other than I understand they like me very much, which I appreciate."
 An FBI Field Office in Phoenix has called QAnon a potential domestic terror threat, but Trump called QAnon followers "people who love our country".
 When a reporter asked Trump if he could support a notion that suggests he "is secretly saving the world from this satanic cult of pedophiles and cannibals", he responded: "Well, I haven't heard that, but is that supposed to be a bad thing or a good thing?"
 Presidential candidate Joe Biden responded that Trump was aiming to "legitimize a conspiracy theory that the FBI has identified as a domestic terrorism threat".

 On October 15, 2020, when given the opportunity to denounce QAnon at a "town hall"-style campaign event, Trump refused to do so and instead pointed out that QAnon opposes pedophilia.
 He said he knew nothing else about QAnon and told his questioner, Savannah Guthrie of NBC News, that no one can know whether the premise of QAnon's conspiracy theory is true.
 "They believe it is a satanic cult run by the deep state," Guthrie informed him.
 When Guthrie asserted that the conspiracy was not true, Trump responded, "No, I don't know that.
 And neither do you know that."

 In September 2022, an Associated Press analysis found that Trump was embracing QAnon more openly than before.
 Trump was reposting Q drops and QAnon memes on Truth Social, and more than a third of the accounts he had reposted in the last month had themselves shared QAnon slogans, videos or imagery.
-Trump had also played a QAnon song at a rally.
+Trump has played the song Mirrors at public events.
+The song has been associated with QAnon since it was re-published as WWG1WGA by a YouTube user named "Richard Feelgood".
+The song's author, Will van de Crommert, has disavowed Trump and QAnon.